Daithí McKay: Columnist and writer

-McKay began writing for the Belfast Telegraph and the political blog Slugger O'Toole in December 2016.
+McKay began writing for the Belfast Telegraph in December 2016.
 He also began working as a commentator on BBC and ITV.

 In his first article he called on mainly nationalist councils to introduce the flying of the tricolour from government buildings in the north for the first time by adopting a flags policy of equality rather than neutrality.

 McKay believes that the mandatory coalition system that puts parties in power automatically is flawed.
 He has called for Assembly reform.
 A suggestion he has put forward for discussion is that a hybrid model of a weighted majority system retaining some cross-community safeguards would help address political 'gridlock'.

-After the Assembly collapsed over the Renewable Heat Incentive scandal in early 2017 McKay said that the Irish Language Act, unimplemented since the St Andrew's Agreement, should be agreed before the institutions are restored.

-In July 2017 he described the Eleventh night as similar to the film The Purge, where all laws are suspended for one night a year and people allowed to do whatever they want, with no consequences.

-In August 2017 he criticised the DUP MLA Jim Wells after the South Down man resigned from the National Trust due to their participation in Belfast Pride parade.

 In 2022 he said that the Secretary of State had a responsibility to outline publicly how an Irish unity referendum "might be triggered" given rising levels of support for a border poll.

+In 2023 he set up 'Strabane Greenways' to lobby for a new greenway between Strabane and Sion Mills in County Tyrone.

 He currently has a weekly column in the Belfast Telegraph.